3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/info.md

 ### Including generic attributes

 The `--include-generic-attributes` option adds an additional `genericAttributes` section to the report.
-This section lists all generic attributes present in the database together with their data types as defined in the [`DATATYPE`](../3dcitydb/metadata-module.md#datatype-table) metadata table.
+This section lists all generic attributes present in the database grouped by feature type and together with their data types as defined in the [`DATATYPE`](../3dcitydb/metadata-module.md#datatype-table) metadata table.
 Use this option when you need a complete overview of the generic attributes available in the database.

 The example below shows an excerpt of the `genericAttributes` section.